 Nmcli is a command-line tool that is used to control NetworkManager.
 You can use it to display the IP address of a network device along with its status.
 To use this command, open the Terminal and enter the following command:

 From the output below, you can see the network interface IP along with other details.

-Now we have learned how to find an internal IP address in Debian based OS.
-You can use either of GUI or various command-line methods described above.
-Other than just Debian, these methods can be applied on other Linux distributions as well.
+Now we have learned how to find an internal IP address in Debian-based OS.
+You can use either GUI or various command-line methods described above.
+Other than just Debian, these methods can be applied to other Linux distributions as well.